holubvladyslav/Vladyslav-Holub-s-Portfolio/README.md

 - Compare daily rental rates and estimated car prices

 Also I can not hide the fact that I am passionate about automotive industry, so working on this project was both useful and exciting for me.

+## Dataset Overview
+The dataset used in this project contains approximately 11,000 rows of rental data.
+It includes detailed information about 1,992 unique vehicles and covers nearly 400,000 trips taken by renters.

+The data simulates a real-world peer-to-peer car rental platform, similar to Turo.
+Each row includes various attributes like vehicle details, rental prices, user ratings, number of trips, and locations.
+This makes it possible to perform deep analysis from different perspectives, such as popularity, profitability, and renter satisfaction.

+## Database Structure

+The original dataset was provided as a single flat table.
+To improve clarity and support deeper analysis, it was normalized into three relational tables using PostgreSQL best practices:

+Table Name	Description
+`vehicles`	Contains all details about the vehicles available for rent (make, model, type, year, etc.)
+`rentals`	Links rental records to a vehicle and location.
+Also includes rental price, ratings, and review data.
+Each row can contain multiply number of trips taken depending on the vehicle id and location
+`locations`	Stores rental locations with geographic coordinates and airport city information

+This restructuring helps ensure data integrity and simplifies analytical queries, especially for aggregation and reporting dashboards.

 ## Data Cleaning